Harris L. Kempner

-Harris Leon Kempner (1903-1987) was an American businessman and philanthropist from Texas.
+Harris Leon Kempner (1903–1987) was an American businessman and philanthropist from Texas.
 While leading family business interests in cotton and sugar, he supported urban renewal and anti-poverty efforts in Galveston, Texas.

 Early life and education

 Kempner was born to Isaac Herbert Kempner and Henrietta Blum Kempner in Galveston, Texas on October 3, 1903.
 After attending public schools in Galveston, he completed his secondary education at the Morristown School in Morristown, New Jersey in 1920.
 Kempner then graduated cum laude from Harvard University in Cambridge, Massachusetts.
-Following his lead, his younger brother, businessman Isaac Herbert Kempner Jr., later graduated from both schools.
+Following his lead, his younger brother, businessman Isaac Herbert Kempner Jr., graduated from both schools.
 In 1924, Kempner completed his postgraduate studies at the Sorbonne in Paris, France.
 During his studies, he served as the manager of the Harvard Crimson golf team.
 He also played on the tennis team.